Online Learning with Bounded Recall: Abstract

 \section{Abstract}

-We introduce the concept of history-restricted no-regret online learning algorithms.
-An online learning algorithm $\mathcal{A}$ is $M$-\textit{history-restricted} if its output at time $t$ can be written as a function of the $M$ previous rewards.
-This class of online learning algorithms is quite natural to consider from many perspectives: they may be better models of human agents and they do not store long-term information (thereby ensuring ``the right to be forgotten'').
-We first demonstrate that a natural approach to constructing history-restricted algorithms from mean-based no-regret learning algorithms (e.g. running Hedge over the last $M$ rounds) fails, and that such algorithms incur linear regret.
-We then construct a history-restricted algorithm that achieves a per-round regret of $\Theta(1/\sqrt{M})$, which we complement with a tight lower bound.
-Finally, we empirically explore distributions where history-restricted online learners have favorable performance compared to other no-regret algorithms.
+We study the problem of full-information online learning in the ``bounded recall'' setting popular in the study of repeated games.
+An online learning algorithm $\mathcal{A}$ is $M$-\textit{bounded-recall} if its output at time $t$ can be written as a function of the $M$ previous rewards (and not e.g. any other internal state of $\cA$).
+We first demonstrate that a natural approach to constructing bounded-recall algorithms from mean-based no-regret learning algorithms (e.g., running Hedge over the last $M$ rounds) fails, and that any such algorithm incurs constant regret per round.
+We then construct a stationary bounded-recall algorithm that achieves a per-round regret of $\Theta(1/\sqrt{M})$, which we complement with a tight lower bound.
+Finally, we show that unlike the perfect recall setting, any low regret bound bounded-recall algorithm must be aware of the ordering of the past $M$ losses -- any bounded-recall algorithm which plays a symmetric function of the past $M$ losses must incur constant regret per round.